OSINTI4L/ESP32Marauder-Portal-Pwn/Spam.md

 3. Launch Burpsuite by using the command ```burpsuite``` in terminal or by searching for burpsuite in the tools menu and then proceed through the start up prompts.

-4. Navigate to the evil portal login prompt in your browser and then enable your proxy in the foxyproxy extension.
+4. Navigate to the evil portal login prompt in your browser and then enable your proxy in the foxyproxy extension by selecting it.

   ![1](https://github.com/user-attachments/assets/65cde396-20d0-40ab-90a7-8db81d257cb2)